 Greeley City Council Urges Community to Wear Masks

-Greeley City Council declared its support Tuesday for mask wearing and encouraged the public to help reduce the spread of COVID during this local disaster and global pandemic.
+Greeley City Council declared its support through resolution for mask wearing and encouraged the public to help reduce the spread of COVID during this local disaster and global pandemic.